 Their filters will eventually clog or degrade to uselessness and must be replaced, but if you have access to a reliable power source these can be very good methods for purifying large amounts of water quickly and effectively.

-Note that some RO or ion-exchange filters have a dedicated activated carbon stage which will do the same thing in one shot.
+Note that some RO or ion-exchange filters have a dedicated activated carbon stage that will do the same thing in one shot.

 In a SHTF scenario where nuclear fallout is a concern, these may not be the best option, but if you have the logistical means to use them they are probably the most effective way to remove radioactivity from water in quantity and quickly.